configcat/docs/website/docs/targeting/targeting-overview.md

 ### "To all users" / "To all other" / "To unidentified" value

-A feature flag always contains a trivial "rule", a simple value, which comes after the actual rules.
+A feature flag always contains a trivial "rule", a simple value after the actual rules.
 This value is returned when none of the preceding rules yields a result.

 ### User Object